Mission Trip Information

 Credit Card/Cash

 It is best to carry both cash and a credit card with you for personal purchases.
 When purchasing gifts and souvenirs, items may be in remote areas where credit cards are not accepted.
 You will have the opportunity to exchange money to the local currency, if needed.
+Be sure the cash you bring is in clean, crisp bills - any bills with marks, creases or tears will not be accepted.
 In cities, major credit and debit cards are usually accepted.
 Also, ATM’s are becoming more commonplace.
 Your cash and credit/debit card should be kept on you at all times.

 Prayer Support